mcyandex/financial-chatbot/README.md

 #### Details

+- `app`: This is the folder for the functions modified for the app

+- `pages`: This is the folder for all the pages for the streamlit

-- `app`: This is the file for running the app of the chatbot using streamlit
+- `app.py`: This is the file for running the app of the chatbot using streamlit

 - `main`: This is the the main file of interaction for the chatbot